-There are more than 1,000 of these firms in Oregon, employing 5,625 workers.
-Though a relatively small industry, the average wage in 2016 was an impressive $124,033 a year.
-Job growth has been moderately strong in the past few years, growing by 21 percent from 2010 to 2017.
+More than 1,000 of these firms are located in Oregon, employing 5,897 workers.
+Though a relatively small industry, the average wage in 2018 was an impressive $136,105 a year.
+Job growth has been moderately strong in the past few years, growing by 26 percent from 2010 to 2018.
 Some of the best known firms in Oregon in this sector are major financial firms with branches in Oregon: Merrill Lynch, Morgan Stanley, Edward Jones, and Wachovia.
 There are also some local investment firms and public pension management companies included.

 Management of Companies

 The management of companies sector includes establishments that hold the securities of companies and enterprises for the purpose of owning a controlling interest or influencing management decisions; or establishments that administer, oversee, and manage establishments of the company or enterprise and that normally undertake the strategic or organizational planning and decision making role of the company or enterprise.
 Establishments in this sector perform essential activities that are often undertaken, in-house, by establishments in many sectors of the economy.
 By consolidating the performance of these activities of the enterprise at one establishment, economies of scale are achieved.